coolhead/flint-docs/01.getting_started/04.terminology/docs.md

 * Additional credentials that might be associated with your applications
 * Remote Server configurations
 * Directoy/File locations
-* **Anything which can change over time.**
+* **Parameters which needs to be quickly changed over time**

 ## Local Configuration

-> Configuration which is available only to flintbox and flintbits in which the configuration is defined.
+> Configuration which is available only to the specific Flintbox and Flintbits in which it is defined.